node-m2m/m2m/Readme.md

   // set a POST method resource
   server.post(path, (err, data) => {
-    if(err) return console.error('data/update error:', err.message);
+    if(err) return console.error('path error:', err.message);

     // set logic for the current path

-    // body property is the payload from client data.body;
+    // the data.body property is the payload from client
+    // you can use it for whatever purposes in your application logic data.body;
     // send a response
     data.send(response);